 - mis-describing the essence of a debt agreement

 - conveying that a debt agreement is less serious (and has less significant consequences) than is in fact the case

 - implying that the DAA is able to readily facilitate a debt agreement being made that will not be overly onerous on the debtor to satisfy

-- representing that the entire debt agreement process is regulated by AFSA (or some other authority/instrument of the Commonwealth government)
+- representing that the entire debt agreement process is regulated or approved by AFSA (or some other authority/instrument of the Commonwealth government); and

 - adversely comparing a debt agreement with bankruptcy (to convey that it does not have certain negative consequences or to understate them).